Nunavut photographer’s iglu to be featured on First Air plane

 A Baffin Island hunter and community leader who was bitten by the photography bug about 14 years ago—taking a picture of a wasp—will soon have a photograph on the tail of a First Air plane.

 Niore Iqalukjuak made it official Sept.
-9 when he announced to his many Facebook friends and fans that a photo he took of an igloo lit from the inside, and haloed above with northern lights, will be featured on a First Air ATR 42-500 series aircraft.
+9 when he announced to his many Facebook friends and fans that a photo he took of an iglu lit from the inside, and haloed above with northern lights, will be featured on a First Air ATR 42-500 series aircraft.

 “To have that kind of a canvas for your pictures that travels here and there, and for people to see, it’s something I’ve wanted for years,” said Iqalukjuak, a native of Arctic Bay who is currently living in Clyde River.